MiCasa-HomeKit/MiCasa/README.md

 - the switches can be toggled using a REST service, either one by one or all of them at once
 - the status of the switches can be requested using a REST service, either one by one or all of them at once

+## Nest Steps
+- [ ] Finalize first version of a stable Plugin API including documentation
+- [ ] Create test cases for the Plugin API
+- [ ] Implement proper error handling in MiCasa
+- [ ] Create test cases for MiCasa
+- [ ] Setup Ci/CD pipeline
+- [ ] Create concept for installing plugins without the need for logging in to the system
+- [ ] Develop plugin that provides a web-based UI
+- [ ] Develop device plugins :-)